 27. Lad

-Used in a similar sense to bloke, lad is UK slang for younger men and boys.
+Used in a similar sense to bloke, the lad is a UK slang word for younger men and boys.

-If you are said to lose the plot, you might want to take a step back.
-Losing the plot is the British slang phrase for someone who is behaving irrationally or is enraged.
+If you are sad to lose the plot, you might want to take a step back.
+Losing the plot, one of the British English slang phrases is used for someone who is behaving irrationally or is enraged.

 29. Minging

 Pronounced ming-ing, this is a lovely word to describe something that isn't quite so lovely.
-Minging is UK slang for something gross or disgusting.
+Minging is a UK slang word for something gross or disgusting.

 30. Mug

 If you've been called a mug, it means you're gullible or daft and can easily be taken advantage of.
-If the British slang term is used to describe a face, it means ugly.
+If the term is used to describe a face, it means ugly.

 31. Nosh